remixlabs/wasicaml/README.md

 By default, the prefix is `~/.wasicaml`, but you can also specify a different
 one: `./configure --prefix=/wherever`.

-It is so far not recommneded to use a shared prefix like `/usr/local`.
+It is so far not recommended to use a shared prefix like `/usr/local`.

 Note that `make` installs files from the very beginning.